Bandr-Mohammed/AI-image-recognition-model./README.md

 # AI-image-recognition-model

-A keras AI image recognition model trained and tested to recognize and differentiate between Iphone and Samsung mobile phones.
+A keras AI image recognition model trained and tested to recognize and differentiate between Iphone and Samsung mobile phones using the TeachableMachin website and Googlecolab notebooks.

 ## Steps for model creation and training